Tuesday October 3rd

 Lunch time 12 noon for 1pm

 Born into a family of actors, she made her first stage appearance as Mamillius, at the age of nine opposite Charles Kean as Leontes at the Princess’s Theatre, London, in Shakespeare’s “The Winter’s Tale”, She continued to perform throughout her teens and later in London also touring the provinces.
 In 1878 she joined Henry Irving’s company as his leading lady and for more than twenty years was lauded as the leading Shakespearean and comic actress in Britain.
 They also toured with much success in America as well as Britain.
 In a long and successful career she worked until she finally retired from the stage in 1920 but still appeared in films from 1916 until 1922.
 She died in 1928.

-See here for a flyer for the lecture
+See here for the flyer.

 Refreshments available from the Teatro Café

-Here is a link to the booking form (and for the other trips in March and May)
+Here is a link to the booking form

 Thursday Painting Workshop

 We run a regular Thursday painting workshop for members For more details please see here.